 - All the other legal documents.

-Each personal injury case is different from the other.
+Each case is different from the other.
 There are chances that you do not have all the documents mentioned above to take for your consultation.
 It could also be that you have neither, the police report of the incident, nor the estimation of the physical damages ready.
-However, take all the documents that you have during the consultation.
+However, take all the documents that you have so that the personal injury lawyer can have as much to work with as possible at the time.

 Essential tips to remember during your consultation with the lawyer.

 - Remain calm and do not panic.

 Being frustrated and angry after the accident is normal, especially when you have to bear the losses due to someone else.
 However, your lawyer is supposed to be your backbone for a successful settlement.
 Remain calm and avoid panicking.
 In the end, the lawyers (like this Arkansas personal injury attorney) are there to understand and support you through the tough times.

 - Be honest about how the accident happened.

 The lawyer will represent your case and may fight with the at-fault party on your behalf.
 Hiding information from the lawyer will only harm your case.
 Therefore, be completely transparent about how the accident happened.
 Additionally, you may also have to provide all the information about the accident-related claim and what demands you have from your opposition party.

 - Discuss the fees.